Idehed/cityexplorer-frontend/README.md

 __Create a review__

-Here you can leave a review for the guide by first choosing the rating in start 1-5 and then a text of what you thought of them.
+Here you can leave a review for the guide by first choosing the rating 1-5 and then a text of what you thought of them.

 ![Create review](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/94add566-7168-4ac9-b93b-5f0f6511f1f8)